Google’s Seurat for mobile VR means you can finally truly step into Star Wars

 Chrome is coming to augmented reality and Google Daydream

-At Google’s I/O developer event on Thursday, the company revealed Seurat, a new tool that allows for rendering of very high resolution immersive content even on mobile VR defies that don’t necessarily have the best specs.
+At Google’s I/O developer event on Thursday, the company revealed Seurat, a new tool that allows for rendering of very high resolution immersive content even on mobile VR devices that don’t necessarily have the best specs.
 To demonstrate Seurat’s capabilities, Google showed off a collaboration with ILMxLAB, which brings cinematic-quality renders from Star Wars to interactive mobile VR.

 The video demonstration, which is embedded above, shows scenes taken right from Rogue One: A Star Wars Story, with incredible detail in terms of reactive lighting, textures and character animation.
 As the video explains, it basically makes it possible for ILM to use the same VFX it creates for films in VR, which makes for unprecedented visual fidelity for users.